Software Patching Statistics: Common Practices and Vulnerabilities

 According to the Ponemon Institute study for 2018:

-- More than half of all companies (55%) say that when it comes to spending more time manually navigating the various processes involved than actually patching vulnerabilities;
+More than half of all companies (55%) say that when it comes to patching, they spend more time manually navigating the various processes involved than actually patching vulnerabilities;

 Considering that it doesn’t make sense for most organizations to have really well-trained security experts on their payroll, it makes sense to have difficulties when prioritizing patches.
 In the best scenario, security and IT professionals define priorities simply by following the CVSS scoring.